Bougakov/Micromake-D1-3D-printer/calibrating.md

 The printer will move the print nozzle at what it *thinks* is 3cm distance from the glass.
 But since we've messed with the height parameter, the actual distance will be smaller.

-On the LCD screen select #Position# -> #Z position#. **Gently** turn the dial counter-clockwise to move the head down.
+On the LCD screen select `Position` -> `Z position`. **Gently** turn the dial counter-clockwise to move the head down.
 Do it slowly!

-Multiple advice on the web suggest using "paper test"
+Multiple advice on the web suggest using "paper test" - you place the piece of thin paper on the glass and move the nozzle down until it holds the paper firmly.
+I found a better way - it turns out that the sound of the fan on the printing head changes when you firmly touch the glass surface.
+Attention - you don't need to push down so hard that Z-probe button on the effector clicks; gentle but firm touch is enough.

+**Write down** the `Z position` number you got on the screen.
+Get a calculator and substract it from the rounded up `Z max length [mm]` value you placed into printer's EEPROM memory.
+This is your printer's correct print height.

+As the result we now know exact values for four of the seven variables needed by calibration formula.

+## Step four - online calculator by *Escher3D*

+Open the link to online calculator and start filling values:

+`Firmware type:` choose Repetier
+`Steps/mm (for Repetier only):` enter `100`
+`Initial endstop corrections:` enter the values for X, Y, Z we just measured with the metal rod or ruler `Initial diagonal rod length:` if you use standard Micromake rods, enter `217`.
+If you use something custom, measure length from hole to hole in mm.
+`Initial delta radius:` for the dome-shaped Micromake effector (with two fans on the sides) it is `95`mm `Initial homed height:` it is the height you just calculated.
+`Initial tower angular position corrections:` leave zeroes there.
+`Printable bed radius:` because I have paper clips around my glass, my print area is reduced.
+So in my case I entered `75`mm, but you can try `80`mm
+`Number of probe points:` Change this to `10`
+`Number of factors to calibrate:` Change to `7`